Glendalough · County Wicklow

 Last verified May 2026 · Trail open

-Camaderry above Glendalough near Laragh is a strenuous 11–13 km mountain walk climbing from the Upper Lake onto open upland terrain to the summit.
+Camaderry above Glendalough near Laragh is a strenuous approximately 12 km mountain walk climbing from the Upper Lake onto open upland terrain to the summit.
 Elevated views across the Glendalough valley and surrounding peaks — Camaderry overlooks the historic mining and monastic landscapes of Glendalough.
 Quieter than the Spinc trails.
 Allow 5–6 hours.

 Distance